zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - It has a column to track whether you've downloaded your content off the platform already.
 - The template also includes links to the current policies from social media companies on what needs to be done to act on these accounts.
 - Some accounts allow for a successor to be named, others require documentation from the government, like a death certificate.
+- Good luck with Twitter.
-- Check their resources out!
+- Check the DLA resources out!
 ---
 class: img-right
 # Analog and Offline storage